Doom of Valyria

 |“||The Doom still rules in Valyria. ||”|

-It is said that few survive a journey to the ruins of Valyria.
+It is said that no one ever returns from a journey to the ruins of Valyria.
 Even the most hardened sailors shudder at the thought of sailing to post-Doom Valyria.
 The very sea there is said to smoke and boil, and the land is said to be overrun with demons.
 It is said that any sailor who so much as glimpses the fiery mountains of Valyria rising above the waves will soon die a dreadful death.

 This disaster was dramatic enough that it is represented in art across the world.
 The entry hall of Khal Drogo’s nine-towered mansion in Pentos has a mosaic of colored glass depicting the Doom of Valyria.
 His prospective bride Daenerys Targaryen notices it when she enters.
 Songs are sung of the Doom; a haunting ballad of two lovers dying amidst the Doom of Valyria is sung in High Valyrian at King Joffrey Baratheon’s wedding.